fredsiika/30-seconds-of-c/glossary/integer-data-type.md

 # Integer Data Type
 - Integer data type allows a variable to store numeric values
-- "int" keyword is used to refer to the integer data type
+- `int` keyword is used to refer to the integer data type
 - The storage size of an int data type is 2 or 4 or 8 bytes
 - For 16-bit processor, 2 bytes (16 bit) of memory is allocated for int data type
 - For 32-bit processor, 4 bytes of memory is allocated